dapr/cli/README.md

 ```
 $ actions init --kubernetes
 ⌛  Making the jump to hyperspace...
+▇   Deploying the Actions Operator to your cluster...
 ✅  Success!
-Get ready to rumble
+Actions is up and running
 ```

 *Note: The init command will install the latest stable version of Actions on your cluster.
 For more advanced use cases, please use our [Helm Chart](https://github.com/actionscore/actions/tree/master/charts/actions-operator).*